 Initially dubbed the Boys’ Outing an annual pattern emerged, with the rides usually taking place in May or June - following a winter of planning routes, booking accommodation etc. Planning consists of “the idea” and then perusing maps, guide books and various publications - and yet more felt-pen lines made on the long-suffering road atlas - as well as the PC-based mapping.
 Accommodation is sourced and booked in advance - primarily to make sure we have somewhere to stay each day without having to hunt around - B&Bs, pubs with rooms or small hotels.

-Key criteria (originally, although they did dwindle after 2011): the seaside should be involved; not too many hills; about 6 or 7 days; fish and chips for lunch at the finish, with beer … and the quest for the ultimate lamb shank
+Key criteria (originally, although they did dwindle after 2011): the seaside should be involved; not too many hills; about 6 or 7 days; fish and chips for lunch at the finish, with beer … and the quest for the ultimate lamb shank2

 2002